JSchwehn/Kabelquerschnitt/WEB_README.md

 - All calculations are performed client-side using vanilla JavaScript
 - No data is sent to any server - completely private
 - The calculations match the Go implementation exactly
+- Language preferences are stored locally in your browser (localStorage)
+- Cable sizes are rounded up to the nearest standard size for safety

 ## License